Skip to the main content of the page

 Can you identify an insect over the phone or from a photo?

 In most cases it is difficult to identify an insect over the phone.
-It is best to collect it (put it in a closed container) and have it identified.
-You may bring it to our Salem office, take a photo and email it to one of the entomological staff, or submit a photo using our online report and identification form.
-Or, you may take the specimen to your local OSU extension office.
+It is best to collect it (put it in a closed container) and send an image.
+You may take a photo and email it to one of the entomological staff, or submit a photo using our online report and identification form, take the specimen to your county OSU extension office, or may bring it to our Wilsonville office.

-Do I have a hobo spider or brown recluse spider in my house?
+Do I have a brown recluse spider in my house?

 Do I need a permit to purchase live insects?

-You do not need a permit to purchase live insects that are on the Oregon Approved Insect List.
+You do not need a permit to purchase live insects that are on the Oregon Approved Insect List or are native to Oregon.

 Do I need a permit to sell insects?

-If the insects you are selling are on the Oregon Approved Insect List, you do not need a permit to sell them.
+If the insects you are selling are on the Oregon Approved Insect List or native to Oregon, you do not need a permit to sell them.

 How can I help to keep Oregon free of damaging or invasive insects?

 You can keep your eyes open for any new, or unfamiliar insects in your area and report any sightings of concern.
 If you travel out-of-state, do not bring any fruits, vegetables, or plants back into Oregon unless they have been inspected.
+Do not bring untreated firewood into Oregon.
 If you are traveling in a car, RV, or with a boat, make sure you, or a border inspector checks thoroughly for egg masses, pupal cases, or mussels before re-entering the state.

 How do I get rid of brown marmorated stink bugs (BMSB)?